ameily/pypsi/README.md

 ## Capabilities

-Before you jump into the API, here is a list of examples that show the power of the pypsi module, using only the commands and plugins that ship with it.
+Before you jump into the API, here is a list of examples that show the power of the pypsi module, using only the commands and plugins that ship with pypsi.

 ### Variables